 With such a diverse workforce in today’s business landscape, it’s easy to believe workplace discrimination is a thing of the past.
-However, according to the Employment Opportunity Commission (EEOC), there were 84,254 charges of workplace discrimination filed in 2017 alone, which resulted in 184 lawsuits filed.
-The agency also reported $398 million in funds for victims of discrimination in the private sector and state and local government workplaces.
+However, according to the Employment Opportunity Commission (EEOC), there were 73,485 charges of workplace discrimination filed in 2022 alone, an increase of 20% over the previous year.
+The agency also reported $513 million in funds for victims of discrimination in the private sector and state and local government workplaces.

 With discrimination claims on the rise, employers need to be proactive with their strategy of terminating bias in the workplace.
 Employers can use tools within HR technology for more than just processing payroll and onboarding employees; they can also combat bias in a company’s culture.
 Here’s how to eliminate discrimination with HR technology during four stages of the employee lifecycle.

 Discrimination in hiring has been an ongoing issue for both job seekers and hirers, whether it be about age, race, sex, or education.
 Just reading a name on a resume can result in immediate judgment made without even interviewing the applicant.